HIPAA Compliance for Clinic Websites: What You Need to Know

 • Appointment details

-• Any information that can identify a person AND relates to healthcare
+• Any information that can identify a person AND relates to his healthcare

-• Reality: Only forms and systems that collect PHI need compliance
+• Reality: Only forms and online booking systems that collect PHI need compliance

 • Example: Your service pages and blog don't need HIPAA compliance

-• Reality: There's no such thing as a HIPAA-compliant website—only compliant systems within it
+• Reality: There's no such thing as a HIPAA-compliant website only compliant systems within it that protects patient data

 • Example: Your booking system needs compliance, but your homepage doesn't